 Dangers of Worm Infections

 People with low immunity, especially children, are more susceptible to infestation of intestinal worms.
 There are various dangers of worm infection one should watch out for.
-Malnutrition, intestinal blockage, a hindrance to the healthy growth of children, weight loss and anaemia, are few risks resulting from worm infections.
+Malnutrition, intestinal blockage, a hindrance to the healthy growth of children, weight loss and anaemia are a few risks resulting from worm infections.

 Deworming Medicine for Kids

-Deworming medicine for kids varies based on your kid’s age and type of worms they are infected with.
+Deworming medicine for kids varies based on your kid’s age and the type of worms he is infected with.

-- Treatment for tapeworms is dealt with using oral medication such as such as praziquantel (Biltricide).
-This medicine paralyses and dissolves the tapeworm, which is later on passed through stool.
+- Treatment for tapeworms is dealt with using oral medication such as praziquantel (Biltricide).
+This medicine paralyses and dissolves the tapeworm, which is later passed through stool.